tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 Why is this detail important?

 The 3D model of the thologram is a 3D slice of a 4 (or more) dimensional model.
-What would an 8D or 248D ‘object' appear as in this 3D world?
+What the larger multidimensional object that we see as a tetrahedron actually looks like we can’t say, and probably can’t know.
+What would an 8D or 248D ‘object’ appear as in this 3D world?
 It could appear as many, many different things.
-Take a look at all the ways a simple 3D tetrahedral pyramid can appear in 2D orthographic projections.
+Take a look at all the ways a simple self-similar 3D tetrahedral pyramid can appear in 2D orthographic projections.

 <img src="../Images/074-tetraisos.png" style="width:90%" />

 Now imagine the same pyramid with trillions of iterations and many more dimensions!
 It would have the ability to define or describe every archetype of everything, every idea, every form, that ever has, does or will exist.
 Its perspectives would effectively be infinite to us, but at its source, it is one thing.

+##### Revisiting Dimensions

-To specify the location of a tholon we have to identify each tholon by an address based on its generation.
+To specify the location of a tholon within the thologram we have to identify each tholon by an address based on its generation.

 <img src="../Images/075-dimpointer.png" style="width:1.49167in;height:0.98889in" /><img src="../Images/076-dimpath.png" style="width:5.47708in;height:1.59167in" />

 If we wanted to reference the topmost tholon in gen 4 by its base trigram, on the bottom right tholon in gen 3, on the bottom left tholon in gen 2, we would need to say it is at 1,3,2,1.
 The areas blacked out are virtual tholons which don't really exist (energetically) so we can't navigate to them (even though we can reference them).
 So, in this example, we need 4 dimensions to define the location of a tholon.
-At any one tholon's location, there can be multiple instances of tholons consisting of all that tholon's ancestors an descendants.
+At any one tholon's location, there can be multiple instances of tholons consisting of all that tholon's ancestors and descendants.
 Just saying the location of one tholon could just as easily refer to a subsection of a parent tholons or a group of children tholons.
 Any dimension would have to record the path taken to arrive at any particular tholon.
 The reason this is being mentioned is to show that each generation of tholons increases the dimensionality of the thologram by one dimension.

 For example, to identify the position (P) of one tholon at the 45<sup>th</sup> iteration we would need a dimension that looked something like: